 Your spool tensioner knob should be applied the same way as your magnetic Brake and have very similar functions.
 Adjust this as well in tandem with your Brake to get optimum casting performance.

-Higher Quality lines are typically less prone to coiling or burying when you do have backlashes.
-Higher quality line will help by lessening the time spent messing with your line when you should be fishing.
+Higher quality lines are typically less prone to coiling or burying when you do have backlashes.
+Whether it is braid, mono or fluoro, using higher quality line will help by lessening the time spent messing with your line when you should be fishing.

 Wind can be a nightmare when trying to cast a baitcasting setup.
 Avoid casting directly into the wind.
 If you are fishing a spot where you have to cast into the wind, try to make side casts while keeping your rod tip and line lower to the water.
 This will minimize the air resistance on the line and lure causing the spool to spin faster than your line is paying out, avoiding nasty backlashes.